golsun/DialogRPT/README.md

 # DialogRPT: pretrained dialog response ranking models

 How likely a dialog response is upvoted by people and/or trigger more replies?
 This is what **DialogRPT** is learned to predict.
-It is a set of dialog response ranking transformer-based models trained on millions of human feedback data.
-See [paper](https://arxiv.org/) for more details.
+It is a set of dialog response ranking models proposed by [Microsoft Research NLP Group](https://www.microsoft.com/en-us/research/group/natural-language-processing/) trained on millions of human feedback data.
+It can be used to improve existing dialog generation model (e.g., [DialoGPT](https://github.com/microsoft/DialoGPT)) by re-ranking the generated response candidates.
+See our [EMNLP paper](https://arxiv.org/) for more details.

 ## Quick Start (TL;DR)

 ### Interactive Demo
 Please check out this [Colab Notebook](https://colab.research.google.com/drive/1jQXzTYsgdZIQjJKrX4g3CP0_PGCeVU3C?usp=sharing) for an interactive demo.